Poisson process: Introduction

 (See this page for details.)

-How can we simulate a Poisson process with parameter \(\lambda\), such as in the above figure?
+How can we simulate a Poisson process with parameter λ, such as in the above figure?
 Here, I explain a rough approximate method without details.
 In later posts, we will see why this method correctly (yet approximately) simulates the Poisson process and why it is a rough approximation.
 Since we cannot represent continuous variables on a computer, we must discretize them.
-In the present case, it is the time variable \(t\) that needs to be discretized.
+In the present case, it is the time variable t that needs to be discretized.
 So, we consider discrete time steps:

-\begin{equation}t = 0, \delta t, 2\delta t, 3\delta t, \cdots \end{equation} where \(\delta t\) is some small positive real number (floating-point number).
-As the initial condition, we assume that \begin{equation}N(0) = 0.\end{equation}
+t=0,δt,2δt,3δt, where δt is some small positive real number (floating-point number).
+As the initial condition, we assume that N(0)=0.

-Now, suppose we have \(N(k\delta t) = n\) for some \(k = 0, 1, \cdots\).
-We determine the value of \(N((k+1)\delta t)\) in the following manner:
+Now, suppose we have N(kδt)=n for some k=0,1,.
+We determine the value of N((k+1)δt) in the following manner:

-1. Generate a random number \(r\) from the uniform distribution in [0, 1) (i.e., between 0 and 1, including 0, excluding 1).
+1. Generate a random number r from the uniform distribution in [0, 1) (i.e., between 0 and 1, including 0, excluding 1).

-By this procedure, the value of \(N((k+1)\delta t)\) is incremented by 1 with probability \(\lambda t\), and stays the same (\(N((k+1)\delta t) = n\)) with probability \(1 - \lambda \delta t\).
+By this procedure, the value of N((k+1)δt) is incremented by 1 with probability λt, and stays the same (N((k+1)δt)=n) with probability 1λδt.
 Let's see an example.

-2. We start from \(N(0) = 0\).
+2. We start from N(0)=0.

 3. Generate a random number from [0, 1).
-Say, we obtained \(r = 0.2358\).
-Since this is greater than \(\lambda\delta t = 0.01\), we set \(N(\delta t) = N(0) + 0 = 0\).
+Say, we obtained r=0.2358.
+Since this is greater than λδt=0.01, we set N(δt)=N(0)+0=0.

 4. Generate another random number.
-Say we obtained \(r = 0.0052103 < \lambda\delta t\).
-Then, we set \(N(2\delta t) = N(\delta t) + 1 = 1\).
+Say we obtained r=0.0052103<λδt.
+Then, we set N(2δt)=N(δt)+1=1.

 5. Generate another random number.
-Say we obtained \(r = 0.025139 > \lambda\delta t\).
-Then, we set \(N(3\delta t) = N(2\delta t) + 0 = 1\).
+Say we obtained r=0.025139>λδt.
+Then, we set N(3δt)=N(2δt)+0=1.

 6. We repeat this procedure over and over.

-Since the quantity \(\lambda \delta t\) serves as a probability, this method is applicable only when \(\lambda \delta t \leq 1\) (otherwise \(\lambda \delta t (> 1)\)cannot be interpreted as a probability).
-For example, if we have \(lambda = 20, \delta t = 0.1\), then \(\lambda \delta t = 2 > 1\) so that \(r < \lambda\delta t\) for any random number \(r \in [0, 1)\).
-This means \(N(k\delta t)\) is always incremented by 1 regardless of the random numbers, which is nonsense.
-To use a larger \(\lambda\) value, we replace \(r < \lambda \delta t\) with \[r < 1 - e^{-\lambda \delta t} (< 1)\] in Step 2.
-Note that when \(\lambda \delta t\) is sufficiently small, the Maclaurin expansion gives
+Since the quantity λδt serves as a probability, this method is applicable only when λδt1 (otherwise λδt(>1)cannot be interpreted as a probability).
+For example, if we have lambda=20,δt=0.1, then λδt=2>1 so that r<λδt for any random number r[0,1).
+This means N(kδt) is always incremented by 1 regardless of the random numbers, which is nonsense.
+To use a larger λ value, we replace r<λδt with r<1eλδt(<1) in Step 2.
+Note that when λδt is sufficiently small, the Maclaurin expansion gives

-That is, \(\lambda \delta t\) can be obtained as the first-order approximation of \(1 - e^{-\lambda \delta t}\).
-In a later post, we will see why \(1 - e^{-\lambda\delta t}\) is indeed the correct probability of increment.
-(Hint: \(1-e^{-\lambda \delta t}\) is the cumulative distribution function of the exponential distribution of \(\delta t\) with parameter \(\lambda\).)
+That is, λδt can be obtained as the first-order approximation of 1eλδt.
+In a later post, we will see why 1eλδt is indeed the correct probability of increment.
+(Hint: 1eλδt is the cumulative distribution function of the exponential distribution of δt with parameter λ.)

 Related videos: